jam01/SRS-Template/template.md

 #### 3.6.2 Data Management
 💬 _Ensures integrity, traceability, and ethical sourcing of data used in model training, validation, and operation._

-➥ Specify dataset origin, ownership, and consent conditions.

-Labeling processes (manual, automated, crowdsourced) and quality controls Data lineage, versioning, and reproducibility (training → validation → inference) Storage, access controls, and anonymization/pseudonymization standards Handling of missing, synthetic, or augmented data
+➥ Specify dataset origin, ownership, consent conditions; labeling processes and quality controls; data lineage, versioning, and reproducibility (training → validation → inference); storage, access controls, and anonymization/pseudonymization standards; handling of missing, synthetic, or augmented data.

 💡 Tips:
 - Capture dataset (training, validation, auditing) freshness, retention, and deletion schedules.
 - Define audit requirements for dataset updates and labeling procedures.
 - Specify auditability for labeling and data updates to maintain traceability.

-#### 3.6.3 Responsible Operation
+#### 3.6.3 Guardrails
 💬 _Ensure that the AI system operates safely, predictably, and within approved boundaries._

 ➥ Specify how the system validates inputs, filters or constrains outputs, and limits available actions to prevent harm, misuse, or unintended consequences.
 Include mechanisms to detect and respond to malicious inputs or unsafe operational conditions.

 💡 Tips:
-- Guardrails apply across input, output, and action layers.
+- Treat “guardrails” across input, output, and action layers.
-- Include protections against prompt or payload injection, unsafe content, or overreach of model capabilities.
+- Include protections against prompt/payload injection, unsafe content, or capability overreach.
 - Define escalation, logging, and rollback procedures when safety constraints are triggered.
-- Cross-reference 3.3.2 Security for system-level protection and 3.6.4 Ethics for normative behavioral expectations.
+- Cross-reference 3.3.2 Security for system-level protections and 3.6.4 Ethics for normative expectations.

 #### 3.6.4 Ethics
 💬 _Addresses fairness, transparency, and accountability in model behavior and outcomes._